Published on 24-Jan-2012

 Products and services used

-© Copyright IBM Corporation 2011 IBM Corporation Software Group Route 100 Somers, NY 10589 U.S.A.
-Produced in the United States of America December 2011 IBM, the IBM logo, ibm.com and Netezza are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
+© Copyright IBM Corporation 2013 IBM Corporation Software Group Route 100 Somers, N Y 10589 U.S.A.
+Produced in the United States of America May 2013 IBM, the IBM logo, ibm.com, PureData, and PureSystems are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
 If these and other IBM trademarked terms are marked on their first occurrence in this information with a trademark symbol (® or ™), these symbols indicate U.S. registered or common law trademarks owned by IBM at the time this information was published.
 Such trademarks may also be registered or common law trademarks in other countries.
-A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml Other company, product and service names may be trademarks or service marks of others.
+A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml Netezza is a registered trademark of IBM International Group B.V., an IBM Company.
+This document is current as of the initial date of publication and may be changed by IBM at any time.
+Not all offerings are available in every country in which IBM operates.
+The performance data and client examples cited are presented for illustrative purposes only.
+Actual performance results may vary depending on specific configurations and operating conditions.
+It is the user’s responsibility to evaluate and verify the operation of any other products or programs with IBM products and programs.
+THE INFOR MATION IN THIS DOCUMENT IS PROV IDED “AS IS” W ITHOUT A N Y WARR A NTY, EXPRESS OR IMPLIED, INCLUDING W ITHOUT A N Y WARR A NTIES OF MERCHA NTABILITY, FITNESS FOR A PARTICULAR PURPOSE A ND A N Y WARR A NTY OR CONDITION OF NON-INFRINGEMENT.
+IBM products are warranted according to the terms and conditions of the agreements under which they are provided.
+Actual available storage capacity may be reported for both uncompressed and compressed data and will vary and may be less than stated.